 988 brings transformational improvements to crisis response nationwide – and Lines for Life is preparing to be part of these changes in Oregon and beyond.
 Here are some improvements we, along with our national partners, are hoping to implement in the first years of 988.

 - Integrate 911 system information to better localize support for callers.

 - Build and grow networks of Mobile Crisis Response teams, who can provide in-person support for callers who need it and ease reliance on law enforcement.

 - Connect callers to available respite centers and/or long-term mental healthcare.

 Why a 3-digit number?

-988 will be a three-digit dialing code to reach help fast when you’re in mental health crisis – think 911 for the brain.
+988 is a three-digit dialing code to reach help fast when you’re in mental health crisis – think 911 for the brain.
 When you’ve got a police, fire, or rescue emergency, you call 911.
-When you have a mental health emergency, you’ll call 988.
-It will connect you with a highly trained crisis intervention specialist who can help you get through the crisis and connect with additional resources.
+When you have a mental health emergency, you call 988.
+Calling or texting connects you with a highly trained crisis intervention specialist who can help you get through the crisis and connect with additional resources.

-988 will connect people in crisis to the National Suicide Prevention Lifeline, the nation’s safety net for people in crisis.
+988 connects people in crisis to the National Suicide Prevention Lifeline, the nation’s safety net for people in crisis.
 The Lifeline is a network of over 160 call centers throughout the United States that currently help over 2.2 million people in crisis every year.
 The Lifeline:

 How many people call the Lifeline?

-- In 2019, the National Suicide Prevention Lifeline answered over 2.2 million calls, texts, and chats from people in crisis.
+- Last year, the National Suicide Prevention Lifeline answered over 2.2 million calls, texts, and chats from people in crisis.